The Cherokees

 “Trail of Tears for the Creek People” by TradingCardsNPS is licensed under CC BY 2.0

 Though Dragging Canoe continued the fight white expansion, most of the Cherokees accepted the American victory.
 Without formally stating this, Pres.
-George Washington and the new United States created a “civilization policy” calling on natives to adopt European-American lifestyles as their best chance for survival.
+George Washington and the new United States created a “civilization policy” calling on Natives to adopt European-American lifestyles as their best chance for survival.
 Washington wrote in 1796 that “scarcely anything short of a Chinese wall or a line of troops will restrain land jobbers and the encroachment of settlers upon the Indian territory.”
 (He was referring to the Great Wall of China.)

 Most of the Cherokees conformed.
 They became Christians, learned English, paid taxes, created a central government, and learned to read.
 Shi-gwo-ya (“Sequoyah”) developed a written version of Cherokee.
 (Some Cherokees debate whether there was already a form of written Cherokee that Sequoyah merely “revealed.”[14])